-The 17-year-old Homegrown defender is the youngest signing in club history and is one of two players born in 1997 currently on a team’s roster in Major League Soccer.
+The 18-year-old Homegrown defender is the youngest signing in club history and one of the youngest players currently under contract in Major League Soccer.
 Palmer-Brown is considered one of the top youth prospects for his age in the country.
-A member of the United States Under-17 Men’s National Team, Palmer-Brown is ranked the No. 1 player in the region and No. 9 player nationally for the Class of 2015 by Top Drawer Soccer (the leader in online coverage of college and high school soccer).

 2014: Played the full match at right back in the inaugural Chipotle MLS Homegrown Game on Aug.
 4 in Portland, contributing to a 0-0 clean sheet against Portland Timbers U-23.
 He missed the rest of the season after suffering a fractured fifth metatarsal in his right foot on Sept.
 30. MLS regular season: Played in three matches with two starts.
 Earned his MLS debut and first start for the club in a 2-1 loss to Chicago on May 18, becoming the youngest player in MLS history (17 years, 24 days) to start a regular season match as a defender.
 Made his second appearance on May 31 at D.C.
 United, replacing injured Aurelien Collin in the 9th minute.
 Earned his first victory as a starter in a 2-0 win at Houston on June 6.
 MLS Playoffs: Did not feature.
 CCL: Featured in the 2014-15 group stage, starting and playing 60 minutes in a 3-0 win over Real Esteli on Sept.
 23. Open Cup: Played 90 minutes in a 2-0 fourth round win over Minnesota United FC on June 18.
 Played 90 minutes in a 3-1 fifth round loss to Portland on June 24.
 Friendly: Played 45 minutes in a 4-1 Champions Shield defeat to Manchester City on July 23 at Sporting Park.